 As a participant, I ask that you take responsibility for your own experience as well as the experience of others.
 Please follow the instructions of the guide and show respect for the activity, yourself, others, and nature.

 As it pertains to COVID-19, I am committed to following the safety procedures set forth by the state of Minnesota.
 I reserve the right to update my company’s policies at any time.
 If I need to cancel a hike due to safety concerns, you will have the option to receive full credit toward an upcoming hike or a full refund.

-Come healthy—stay healthy: If you have been sick or exposed to someone with a contagious illness, I ask that you reschedule your hike for another time.
-Please contact me at least 24 hours before the scheduled hike to receive full credit toward an upcoming hike.
+I will continue to monitor the state data on COVID-19, but for the foreseeable future, I see no need to enforce any COVID-specific guidelines.
+If you have been sick or exposed to someone with COVID-19, I ask that you reschedule your hike for another time.
+Please contact me at least 24 hours before the scheduled hike to receive full credit toward an upcoming hike or a full refund.

 Stay Safe Outdoors